Variable Interpolation

 as: "refresh_token"

-property uses JSONPath syntax to locate the value in the response body, and the as
+The path property uses JSONPath syntax to locate the value in the response body, and the as property defines the variable name that will be created.

 Here’s a complete example demonstrating variable exports: